 Jump to:

-Do I wash the minced meat?
+Should I wash the minced meat?

 The reason I mix atta (whole wheat) and plain (maida) to prepare the naan dough is a purely personal choice.
 Traditionally naan is made with only plain flour but now you can find recipes with all kinds of flour.
-I find dough with a mix of wheat and plain flour is easier to hand knead.
+I find dough with a mix of wheat and plain flour is easier to hand-knead.

 Both options work great.
 Lining the baking tray will help keep the tray clean and prevent the keema naan from sticking to it.
 While using foil, you may come across one or two naans stuck to the foil but that can be easily removed without any damage to the naan.